 Some sections in this owner's manual do not apply to all vehicles.
 In that case, the range of applicability is given at the beginning of the section, e. g.
-"Applies to vehicles: with Audi Parking System".
-In addition, optional equipment is indicated by an asterisk "\".
+"Applies to vehicles: with parking system".
+In addition, optional equipment is indicated by an asterisk "".